 7) Schedule a Consultation Call.
 Along the way, you may run into questions or stumble over roadblocks.
 That’s okay!
 Hazon Seal staff are here to help you by offering two complimentary one-hour consultation calls to be used as you see fit.
-If two calls isn’t enough, we are more than happy to schedule more time with you for a small fee of $50 per call.
+If two calls isn’t enough, and you are not in the Colorado or Detroit regions, we are more than happy to schedule more time with you for a small fee of $50 per call.

 8) Report, Celebrate, Repeat.
 At the end of your 12 months, you’ll share with us what you’ve done and we’ll send out your certificate.
 Once you’ve finished your projects be sure to celebrate – you’ve earned it!
 Then, we warmly invite you to sign up for next year!

 In setting our participation costs we are conscious of two things 1) how much it costs Hazon to run this program and 2) how badly this work is needed in the world.
 To that end, we offer a recommended pricing structure on a sliding scale with a few caveats.
 If this does not work for your organization please let us know – no one will be turned away due to an inability to pay.
-Please note – program fees do not apply to locally funded, regional cohorts.
+Please note – due to generous local funders, program fees do not apply to Colorado or Detroit regional sites.